TyDevX/TyDevX/README.md

 ## Acknowledgments

-Ngl I'd like to thank the fnf devs for making friday night funkin' a thing because if it didn't exist I'd probably never get into coding lmfao.
+Ngl I'd like to thank The Funkin' Crew for making Friday Night Funkin' a thing because if it didn't exist I wouldn't have ever gotten into coding.